mes32/folly/README.md

 # folly
-A simple roguelike dungeon crawl with a text-based interface.
+A simple roguelike dungeon crawl with text-based graphics.